GitHub Actions

 Getting Started

-First of all, you will need to create your workflow in the following path : .github/workflows with YML file(s) in your GitHub repository.
+First of all, you will need to create your workflow at the following path: .github/workflows with YML file(s) in your GitHub repository.

 First example